 Ver página en español

-Join us for a festival celebrating dinosaurs, their prehistoric past, and the science that brings their world back to life.
-Meet world-renowned paleontologists from the Museum's Dinosaur Institute and beyond as they discuss the dawn of the dinosaurs.
-What made Triassic dinosaurs so unique and what was the world around them like?
-We’re RAWR-ing to give you the inside scoop during this event that is millions of years in the making!
+Join us for our annual festival celebrating all things dinosaur!
+Dino Fest celebrates dinosaurs, their prehistoric past, and the science that brings their world back to life.
+Meet world-renowned paleontologists from the Museum's Dinosaur Institute and beyond.
+See unique fossil collections that include Jurassic giant dinosaurs and the other creatures that roamed alongside them.
+You don’t want to miss this event that is millions of years in the making!

-• See rare specimens from our Museum’s collections, including Coelophysis, the featured dinosaur of this year’s Dino Fest!
+• See rare specimens from our Museum’s collections, like those collected from the Gnatalie Quarry in Utah

 • And so much more!